iluwatar/java-design-patterns/fluent-interface/README.md

 ## Intent of Fluent Interface Design Pattern

-To provide an easily readable, flowing API by chaining method calls.
+The primary goal of the Fluent Interface pattern is to provide an easily readable and flowing API by chaining method calls, often referred to as method chaining.
+This approach is ideal for building complex objects step-by-step and improving the overall developer experience.

 ## Detailed Explanation of Fluent Interface Pattern with Real-World Examples

 Real-world example

-> Imagine you are at a coffee shop and you want to customize your coffee order.
+> Imagine you are at a coffee shop customizing your order step-by-step.
+This approach is similar to how the Fluent Interface design pattern works in Java, allowing you to chain method calls to build and configure objects sequentially.
 Instead of telling the barista everything at once, you specify each customization step-by-step in a way that flows naturally.
 For instance, you might say, "I'd like a large coffee, add two shots of espresso, no sugar, and top it with almond milk."
 This approach is similar to the Fluent Interface design pattern, where you chain together method calls to configure an object in a readable and intuitive manner.
 Just as you specify each part of your coffee order sequentially, a Fluent Interface allows you to chain method calls to build and configure objects step-by-step in code.

 In plain words